 The Playbase is available in black and white colour options, like most of Sonos' speakers, including the Sonos One, Sonos One SL, Play:5, Play:1 and the Sub, but our favourite is definitely the white as the Playbase's design details are more striking.

 - Capacitive touch controls

 - Sonos app for wireless control

 - Voice control via Alexa or Google Assistant device

 It also means that you'll also be able to control Playbase using your voice if you have an Alexa-enabled device, like the Amazon Echo or Echo Dot, or a Google Assistant-enabled device, like the Google Home or Google Home Mini.
-It's also possible to use the Sonos One or Sonos Beam if you have either as both have Alexa and Google Assistant supported built-in.
+It's also possible to use the Sonos One, Sonos Move or Sonos Beam if you have any of those as all have Alexa and Google Assistant support built-in.